 If we’re trying to construct our image by adding up a bunch of eigenvectors, each additional one that we throw in adds information that was not present in the others.

-How much of each eigenvector use?
+How to find these eigenvectors, and how much of each eigenvector do we use?

 Usually, represents black while represents white.
 For simplicity we flip this convention in the post to keep things simple: is a completely black pixel. ⤴

 Note - this boldface notation to represent a batch of datapoints is common but certainly not standard.
 ML literature notation tends to be all over the place.
 Always read carefully. ⤴